 SIG Sauer MCX RATTLER SBR

-The MCX Rattler has its origins in a request from the U.S. Special Operations Command (SOCOM) for a Commercial Off The Shelf (COTS) conversion kit for the M4A1 to create a Personal Defense Weapon (PDW).
+The SIG Rattler has its origins in a request from the U.S. Special Operations Command (SOCOM) for a Commercial Off The Shelf (COTS) conversion kit for the M4A1 to create a Personal Defense Weapon (PDW).

 There were initially no plans to make it available on the commercial market.
 SIG now not only offers select-fire MCX Rattlers for government end-users, but also semi-auto SBR and pistol versions for civilian sale.

-All Rattler versions feature a 5.5-inch barrel (1:5 twist) with a SIG PDW upper that lacks the forward assist found on other MCX models.
+All SIG Rattler versions feature a 5.5-inch barrel (1:5 twist) with a SIG PDW upper that lacks the forward assist found on other MCX models.
 The brass deflector has been reduced in size.
-The MCX Rattler is currently only available chambered in .300 AAC Blackout® (.300 BLK/7.62x35mm), although a 5.56mm NATO chambering is rumored to be in the works.
+The SIG Rattler is currently only available chambered in .300 AAC Blackout® (.300 BLK/7.62x35mm), although a 5.56mm NATO chambering is rumored to be in the works.

 RATTLER ORIGINS: SIG MCX AND MCX VIRTUS